 Let’s add some packet loss and reduce the latency.
 We are back down to 100ms-200ms latency but with 1% packet loss.
 This is the UDP copy over 100ms latency and 1% packet loss.
 And the 200ms latency 1% packet loss copy.
 The throughput is slighly less as expected.
 A 45MB file copy over 100ms line with 1% packet loss takes 117 seconds.
 You need to wait 23 more seconds when copying over a 200ms line.
 The next set of tests are video based, playing a 30 second YouTube video and recording the throughput both using TCP and UDP.
 ThinWire+ was used during testing, H.264 was completely disabled.

 On the first test over 200ms both protocols play back the video quite well.
 Not any difference in results.At 400ms HDX data transport starts to make ground on TCP.
 The video over TCP is pretty much unwatchable.
 600ms latency on UDP gets more throughput than TCP running over 400ms latency.
-Whilst both videos are barely watchable it’s good to know that HDX Enlightened Data Transport punches at a higher weight and with this technology only being in preview it will get better.
+Whilst both videos are barely watchable it’s good to know that HDX Enlightened Data Transport punches at a higher weight.
 Marius has also wrote a good blog article on this new protocol around the networking level and how we can fallback to TCP during the middle of a session http://msandbu.org/benchmarking-adaptive-transport-for-hdx/